aedans/Nylon/README.md

-Nylon is stack based, interpreted, Functional programming language designed to compete with Jelly, 05AB1E, MATL, and others in golfing challenges.
-It is designed to have small programs while still being able to do complex tasks easily easily, an ability that other golfing languages do not have.
+Nylon is stack based, interpreted, functional programming language designed to compete with Jelly, 05AB1E, MATL, and others in golfing challenges.
+It is designed to have small programs while still being able to do complex tasks easily, an ability that other golfing languages do not have.

 # Definitions

+## Arguments
+Arguments are passed to functions via the stack.
+Before the function is called, all arguments must be pushed to the stack that the function will read from.

+If an argument is numeric, a-z may represent 10-35 and A-Z may represent 36-61.
+Numeric arguments also take numbers.

 ## Functions
 Functions are declared by creating a new line in the Nylon code.
-Functions can be called using "ƒn", where n is the line on which the function is declared.
+Functions can be called using the 'ƒ' function, which takes in an integer n and calls the function on line n.

 Functions operate on a new stack that contains only the arguments passed to it.
 Functions contain a return stack which is returned when the function terminates.
-If no function uses the return stack, the return stack is appended to the current stack.
+If no function uses the return stack, the return stack is appended to the stack of the function that called the function.

 To require a number of arguments to call the function, precede the function definition with 0-9.
 Precede the function with '.' to take all arguments from the stack.
+Precede the function with ',' to keep the function from creating a new stack.

 Functions will implicitly return all non-argument values on the stack.

-- '[...]': Creates a new abstract function to be called by loops and if statements.
 - ';': Pushes the function stack to the return stack.
 - ':': Pushes the top element of the function stack to the return stack.
 - '!': Terminates the function.

-## Arguments
-Arguments are passed to functions via the stack.
-Before the function is called, all arguments must be pushed to the stack that the function will read from.

-If an argument is numeric, a-z may represent 0-25 and A-Z may represent 26-51.
-Numeric arguments also take numbers.
+- '[...]': Creates a function lambda.

 ## If Statements
 If Statements are functions that push a FunctionSkip object to the stack.
 If a FunctionSkip object is present when a